The Quran does not simply retell Shuʿayb (peace be upon him). It uses him to recalibrate the measure.

 The Quran does not repeat prophets because repetition would be useful in itself.
 It redistributes them because each surah needs a particular law to become visible, and a single prophet contains more than one law.

-Shuʿayb is one of the clearest examples:
+Shuʿayb (peace be upon him) is one of the clearest examples:

 - in al-Aʿraf, he shows that inner corruption eventually surfaces in public measure;